Notch-Peak Filter

 Dependencies

-To use this port, set Filter specification to Bandwidth and centre frequency
+To use this port, set the Filter specification parameters to Bandwidth and centre frequency

 or Quality factor and centre frequency

-and Specify centre frequency from input port to enabled
+and the Specify centre frequency from input port parameters to enabled

 .